 Preparing your daughter for her first period or talking to girls about menstruation, in general, doesn’t have to be hard when you follow these tips for talking to your daughter about her period in a positive way.

 Menstruation doesn’t have to be scary and talking about periods doesn’t have to be hard.
-Whether you’re preparing your daughter for her first period or helping your teen daughter realize that periods don’t have to suck here are some ideas for normalizing periods and empowering girls.
+Whether you’re preparing your daughter for her first period or helping your teen daughter realize that periods are a normal part of life, here are some ideas for normalizing periods and empowering girls.

 How to Talk to Your Daughter About Her Period in A Positive Way